linode/docs/docs/guides/networking/diagnostics/check-linux-ports-in-use/index.md

 ### Using netstat

-This tool is great for inspecting the following areas of your Linux system:
+The netstat tool is great for inspecting the following areas of your Linux system:

 - Unix sockets and network connections
 - Routing tables